How to Organise a Wake

-Some venues will provide catering for wakes.
+Some venues can provide catering for funeral receptions.
 If in doubt, ask your funeral director, who should be able to recommend a good caterer who does food for wakes.

 Picture slideshows can be a heartfelt way of remembering the life of your loved one with your favourite photographs of them, accompanied by their favourite songs, or in silence for quiet reflection.
 Many venues will have the facilities to accommodate picture slideshows .
 Music is also becoming increasingly popular.
 Again, many venues have the facilities to play music, but ask beforehand, as you may be required to provide a CD or MP3 playlist.

 There are many ways to keep costs low.
 Here are just a few tips for how to plan a wake on a budget:

-- Printing pictures of your loved one yourself at home rather than spending money getting them professionally printed
+Printing pictures of your loved one yourself at home rather than spending money getting them professionally printed

-- Providing the buffet food yourself.
+Providing the buffet food yourself.
 Ask friends and relatives to help out by bringing sandwich platters, salads, etc.